-I was asked again today about theme frameworks.
-The word “framework” has been popping up a lot lately in WordPress discussions and many have asked me to explain what that means and what effect, if any, it will have on their site.
-So here’s a quick rundown!
+Have you heard about theme frameworks?
+The word “framework” has been popping up a lot lately in WordPress discussions and many have asked me to explain what that means and what effect a framework will have on their website.

 What is a WordPress Theme Framework?

-What a framework means for you is more robust functionality within your WordPress Dashboard through each framework’s own dashboard.
+A framework also means more robust functionality.
 This pretty much makes a whole bunch of features that used to require coding knowledge or ability to successfully weed through PHP files no longer necessary.

 To quote WordPress Codex: